 MAHRE/HAKKARI/ŞIRNAK, Turkey — Hurmüz Diril (71) has been missing from his village Mahre since 11 January 2020.
 The lifeless and mutilated body of his wife, Shmuni (65), was found near a stream in their village on 20 May.
-The case of the Chaldean couple has raised many concerns and questions as to why the Dirils were kidnapped in January and who murdered Shmuni Diril.
+The case of the Chaldean couple hence has raised many concerns and questions as to why the Dirils were kidnapped in January and who murdered Shmuni Diril.
+According to our information, so far no autopsy report has yet been released since the finding of Shmuni Diril on 20 May.

 There is much consternation and anger among the Diril children about the way in which Turkish authorities have attached little importance to the Chaldean couple’s disappearance and their unwillingness even now to investigate in depth.
 They feel abandoned by local authorities and left to search for their father on their own.
 “We were never taken seriously,” said one of the Diril sisters.